Rent assistance

 • It is responsive to the immediate housing needs of recipient families and seniors, and is easily changed according to future need.

-The Rental Assistance Program (RAP) is currently helping 9,575 (as of Dec 31, 2017) working families with children with rental assistance in the private market.
+The Rental Assistance Program (RAP) helps working families with children with rental assistance in the private market.

-The Shelter Aid for Elderly Renters (SAFER) program is providing 22,503 (as of Dec 31, 2017) low-income British Columbians, age 60 and over, who rent in the private market with direct cash assistance.
+The Shelter Aid for Elderly Renters (SAFER) program is providing subsidies to low-income British Columbians, age 60 and over, who rent in the private market with direct cash assistance.

-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: February 20, 2018.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted at the top of the page.